LeoNatan/LNPopupController/README.md

 Generally, it is recommended to present the popup bar on the outermost container controller.
 So if you have a view controller container in a navigation controller, which is in turn contained in a tab bar controller, it is recommended to present the popup bar on the tab bar controller.

 Check the demo projects for how to use the framework in various scenarios.
-It contains example in Swift and Objective C.
+It contains example in Swift and Objective C. **The demo project is only available for Xcode 7 and above, due to use of modern Swift syntax and Storyboard features.
+The framework is available for Xcode 6 as well. **

 ###Features